 County Central Committee seats are NOT considered City elective offices and have different filing obligations.
 Candidates for these seats should see the Information for Candidates for County Central Committee page.

 A campaign must file semi-annual campaign reports as well as two “pre-election” reports in the months before the election.
 These reports are filed electronically using FPPC Form 460.
 Candidate campaigns receiving contributions of $1,000 or more in during the 90 days prior to an election must also file a FPPC Form 497 electronically within 24 hours.
-(Note that City candidates may not contribute to other candidates, ballot measures, or charitable organizations.)
-Most campaigns will file these forms electronically with the Ethics Commission pursuant to a filing schedule established by state law.
+Form 497 reports due on a weekend or state holiday, other than the weekend before the election, are extended to the next business day.
+(Note that City candidate committees may not contribute to other candidates, ballot measures, or charitable organizations.)

-Candidates who do not raise $2,000 or more, and who do not spend $2,000 of their own money, will file an FPPC Form 470, which is subject to a different filing schedule.
+Candidates who do not raise $2,000 or more, and who do not spend $2,000 of their own money, will file an FPPC Form 470 (see candidate.

 Cross-Filing Rules: When a candidate or officeholder controls more than one committee for the purpose of election to office, all committees of that candidate or officeholder MUST file FPPC Form 460 semi-annual and pre-election statements each time any committee statement is due (see Cal.
 Code Regulation Section 18405).

 Voluntary Expenditure Ceilings in Races Other Than Board of Supervisors and Mayor